-Church loans: These receivables represent active loans made for either site acquisition or for the construction of either first unit construction or upgrades to existing construction.
-The payment from borrowers is usually applied to principal and interest unless other arrangements have been negotiated.
+Church loans: These receivables represent active loans made for either site acquisition or upgrades to existing sites.
+The payment from borrowers is typically applied to principal and interest unless other arrangements have been negotiated.

 Church construction loans: These receivables represent current construction loans.
 A promissory note and commitment letter will indicate the maximum loan amount that the Organization has approved relative to the completed value of the project.
 Funds are taken from the loan through a draw process to pay material suppliers and contractors.
 The borrower is only charged interest on the amount borrowed during the construction period.
 The construction loan is reclassified as a church loan once the total amount of approved funds has been disbursed.